MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 The solution uses SQL Server on Azure Virtual Machines.
 It also uses Azure NetApp Files, a shared file storage service.
 Azure NetApp Files provides various benefits:

 - Disk I/O limits that apply at the virtual machine (VM) level don't affect Azure NetApp Files.
 So you can use smaller VMs than you would with disk storage, without degrading performance.
-As [Pricing][Pricing section of this article] explains, this approach significantly reduces costs.
+As [Pricing][Pricing section of this article] explains later in this article, this approach significantly reduces costs.
 - Azure NetApp Files offers flexibility.
-As [Highly performant systems][Highly performant systems section of this article] discusses, you can enlarge or reduce deployments on demand to make your configuration cost effective.
+As [Highly performant systems][Highly performant systems section of this article] discusses later, you can enlarge or reduce deployments on demand to make your configuration cost effective.

 ## Potential use cases